-- insurance companies, tax-exempt organizations, regulated investment companies, real estate investment trusts, brokers or dealers in securities or foreign currencies, banks and other financial institutions, mutual funds, retirement plans, traders in securities that elect to mark to market, certain former U.S. citizens or long-term residents; - U.S. Holders that are classified for U.S. federal income tax purposes as partnerships and other pass-through entities and investors therein; - U.S. Holders who hold ADSs, ordinary shares or warrants as part of a hedge, straddle, constructive sale, conversion, or other integrated or risk-reduction transaction, as "qualified small business stock," within the meaning of Section 1202 of the Code or as Section 1244 stock for purposes of the Code: - U.S. Holders who hold ADSs, ordinary shares or warrants through individual retirement or other tax-deferred accounts; - U.S. Holders that have a functional currency other than the U.S. dollar; - U.S. Holders who are subject to the alternative minimum tax provisions of the Code or the tax on net investment income imposed by Section 1411 of the Code; - U.S. Holders who acquire their ADSs, ordinary shares or warrants pursuant to any employee share option or otherwise as compensation; - U.S. Holders required to accelerate the recognition of any item of gross income with respect to their ADSs, ordinary shares or warrants as a result of such income being recognized on an applicable financial statement; or - U.S. Holders who hold or held, directly or indirectly, or are treated as holding or having held under applicable constructive attribution rules, 10% or more of the stock of 4D Pharma, measured by voting power or value.
+- insurance companies, tax-exempt organizations, regulated investment companies, real estate investment trusts, brokers or dealers in securities or foreign currencies, banks and other financial institutions, mutual funds, retirement plans, traders in securities that elect to mark to market, certain former U.S. citizens or long-term residents; - U.S. Holders that are classified for U.S. federal income tax purposes as partnerships and other pass-through entities and investors therein; - U.S. Holders who hold ADSs or ordinary shares as part of a hedge, straddle, constructive sale, conversion, or other integrated or risk-reduction transaction, as "qualified small business stock," within the meaning of Section 1202 of the Code or as Section 1244 stock for purposes of the Code; - U.S. Holders who hold ADSs or ordinary shares through individual retirement or other tax-deferred accounts; - U.S. Holders that have a functional currency other than the U.S. dollar; - U.S. Holders who are subject to the alternative minimum tax provisions of the Code or the tax on net investment income imposed by Section 1411 of the Code; - U.S. Holders who acquire their ADSs or ordinary shares pursuant to any employee share option or otherwise as compensation; - U.S. Holders required to accelerate the recognition of any item of gross income with respect to their ADSs or ordinary shares as a result of such income being recognized on an applicable financial statement; or - U.S. Holders who hold or held, directly or indirectly, or are treated as holding or having held under applicable constructive attribution rules, 10% or more of the stock of 4D Pharma, measured by voting power or value.